semgrep/semgrep-docs/docs/troubleshooting/rules.md

   Valid metavariable names include `$X`, `$NAME`, and `$_VAR_2`.
   Invalid metavariable names include `$name`, `$1stvar` and `$VAR-WITH-DASHES`.

-# A regex pattern doesn't match where it should
+# If a regex pattern doesn't match where it should

 When using `metavariable-regex`, the regex will match against all characters of the found metavariable.
 This means that if the metavariable matches a `"foo"` string in your code,